 2. Set a Realistic Target for Your AWS Cloud Costs

-By setting a target AWS budget for your cloud costs, you’ll have more control over your desired profitability.
-Get started with free Amazon Cost Management tools, like AWS Cost Explorer, that can help you analyze your direct costs and usage as well as control spending.
+By setting a target budget for your cloud costs, you’ll have more control over your desired profitability.
+Get started with free Amazon Cost Management tools, like Cost Explorer, that can help you analyze your direct costs and usage as well as control spending.
 Three especially useful features include:

 - Cost & Usage Reports: View usage of instances and the number of remaining instances to identify and control cost drivers